-There is also a further information section at the end of the guide with links to useful websites and web pages for EU/EFTA citizens moving to the UK.
+There is also a further information section at the end of the guide with resources for EU/EFTA citizens moving to the UK.

 Following the Brexit vote in 2016, the UK is due to leave the European Union in 2019.
-According to the current timetable, Article 50 will be triggered by the end of March 2017 which means that the UK will cease to be a member state by the end of March 2019.
+According to the current timetable, Article 50 will be triggered by the end of March 2017.
+This means that the UK will cease to be a member state by the end of March 2019.

 A further issue that has yet to be fully resolved is regarding the rights of EU nationals currently living in the UK, both those who have settled permanently and those who have lived in the UK for less than 5 years.
 The UK government issued a statement in July 2016 confirming that the rights and status of EU nationals has not changed as a result of the EU referendum and that the legal status of EU nationals currently living in the UK is expected to be protected following the UK’s withdrawal from the EU.
 This will hopefully be confirmed early on in the Brexit negotiation process.

-EU regulations on free movement of workers means that those who move to the UK from the EU/EFTA are entitled to:
+EU regulations on free movement means that those who move to the UK from the EU/EFTA can: